If you practice commercial litigation, it’s likely that one of the first motions you’ll argue is a motion to compel.

 Judges’ preference for avoiding discovery disputes is so strong that the state and federal rules of civil procedure generally require parties to meet and confer before bringing a motion to compel.
 The meet-and-confer requirements vary depending on the court, but, generally speaking, they all seek to discourage motions to compel.

-In federal court, Federal Rule of Civil Procedure 37 requires that a motion to compel “must include a certification that the movant has in good faith conferred or attempted to confer with the person or party failing to make disclosure or discovery in an effort to obtain it without court action.”
+In federal court, Federal Rule of Civil Procedure 37 requires that a motion to compel “include a certification that the movant has in good faith conferred or attempted to confer with the party not making the disclosure in an effort to secure the disclosure without court action.”

 But there’s no bright-line rule for what constitutes a good-faith attempt to meet and confer.